nmmmnu/HM4/README.md

 - **Canberra** `K`
   Useful for sparse data or when small differences in low-value components are important.
 More sensitive than L1/L2 in those regions.

+#### Additional Vector Commands

+HM4 provides several commands for managing and inspecting vectors in an index.

+##### Delete a Vector from Index

+`VREM words cat`
+Removes the vector associated with the key "cat" from the "words" index.

+##### Get Vector in Human-Readable Format

+`VGET words 150 i cat`
+Retrieves the vector for key "cat" from the index "words".

+- 150 – dimensionality of the vector
+- i – elements are stored as int8 (quantized)

+Output: a list of numbers representing each element of the vector

+##### Get Normalized Vector with Magnitude

+`VGETNORMALIZED words 150 i cat`

+Retrieves and normalizes the vector associated with "cat":

+Returns:

+Output: magnitude and list of numbers representing each element of the vector

+##### Get Vector in Binary or Hex Format

+`VGETRAW words 150 i h cat`
+`VGETRAW words 150 i b cat`

+Retrieves the raw representation of the vector for "cat":

+h – output is in hexadecimal format (little-endian) b – output is in hexadecimal format (little-endian)